Lakylife/dexTools_trending_bots/README.md

 # dexTools_trending_bots
-This bot was created to test the school version.
+This bot is written in Javascript to trend your token on dexTools.